esnet/pond/docs/start.md

     for (let event of series.events()) {
         console.log(event.toString());
     }

-### Client

-On the browser you should use webpack or similar.
-Since Pond requires the babel runtime, you will need to install Babel.

-    npm install -g babel

-And then include the following line at the beginning of your application:

-    import "babel/register";

 For straight up node.js (rather than babel-node), it is possible to use Pond, you just need to include the babel runtime.